-The regional non-urban healthcare coalitions have adopted the following response objectives.
+The regional nonurban healthcare coalition have adopted the following response objectives through facilitation of coordination, collaboration, and communication.
 (Barbera & Macintyre, 2009, pg.
 2-2)

-- "Facilitate the interface between the healthcare coalition and relevant jurisdictional authorities to establish effective support for healthcare system resiliency and medical surge." - "Facilitate the coordination of incident response actions for the participating healthcare organizations so incident objectives, strategy and tactics are consistent for the healthcare response." - "Facilitate information sharing among participating healthcare organizations and jurisdictional authorities to promote common situational awareness." - "Facilitate resource support by expediting the mutual aid process or other resource sharing arrangements among coalition members, and supporting the request and receipt of assistance from local, State and Federal authorities."
+- "Facilitate the interface between the healthcare coalition and relevant jurisdictional authorities to establish effective support for healthcare system resiliency and medical surge." - "Facilitate the coordination of incident response actions for the participating healthcare organizations so incident objectives, strategy and tactics are consistent for the healthcare response." - "Facilitate information sharing among participating healthcare organizations and jurisdictional authorities to promote common situational awareness." - "Facilitate resource support by expediting the mutual aid process or other resource sharing arrangements among coalition members and supporting the request and receipt of assistance from local, State and Federal authorities."